cacology/characters/complete/text.md

 ---

-[*two rules*]/
+[*two rules*]

-/
-#THE/
-#HENPECT MAN/
-/
-R^2^<span style="font-variant:small-caps;">ide</span> behind his Wife, and lets her/ wear the Spurs and governs the Reins.
-He/ is a Kind of prepoſterous Animal, that being/ curbed in goes with his Tail forwards.
-He is/ but ſubordinate and miniſterial to his Wife,/ who commands in chief, and he dares do no-/ thing without her Order.
-She takes Place of him,/ and he creeps in at the Bed's Feet, as if he had/ married the *Grand Seignor's* Daughter, and is/ under Correction of her Pantofle.
-He is his/
+#THE\
+HENPECT MAN

+R^2^<span style="font-variant:small-caps;">ide</span> behind his Wife, and lets her\
+wear the Spurs and governs the Reins.
+He\
+is a Kind of prepoſterous Animal, that being\
+curbed in goes with his Tail forwards.
+He is\
+but ſubordinate and miniſterial to his Wife,\
+who commands in chief, and he dares do no-\
+thing without her Order.
+She takes Place of him,\
+and he creeps in at the Bed's Feet, as if he had\
+married the *Grand Seignor's* Daughter, and is\
+under Correction of her Pantofle.
+He is his\
-Wife's Villain, and has nothing of his own/ further than ſhe pleaſes to allow him.
-When/ he was married he promiſed to worſhip his/
+Wife's Villain, and has nothing of his own\
+further than ſhe pleaſes to allow him.
+When\
+he was married he promiſed to worſhip his\
-Wife with his Soul inſtead of his Body, and/ endowed her among his worldly Goods with his/ Humanity.
-He changed Sexes with his Wife,/ and put off the old Man to put on the new/
+Wife with his Soul inſtead of his Body, and\
+endowed her among his worldly Goods with his\
+Humanity.
+He changed Sexes with his Wife,\
+and put off the old Man to put on the new\
 Woman.
-She ſits as the Helm, and he does/ but tug like a Slave at the Oar.
-The little/
+She ſits as the Helm, and he does\
+but tug like a Slave at the Oar.
+The little\

 ---

-Wit he has being held *in capite* has rendered all/ the reſt of his Concerments liable to Pupi-/ lage and Wardſhip, and his Wife has the/
+Wit he has being held *in capite* has rendered all\
-Tuition of his during his or her Life; and/ he has no Power to do any Thing of himſelf,/ but by his Guardian.
-His Wife manages him/ and his Eſtate with equal Authority, and he/ lives under her aribtrary Government and Com-/ mand as his ſuperior Office.
-He is but a kind/ of Meſſuage and Tenement in the Occupation/ of his Wife.
-He and ſhe make up a Kind of/ Hermaphrodite, a Monſter, or which the one/ half is more than the whole; for he is the/ weaker Veſſel, and but his Wife's Helper.
-His/
+the reſt of his Concerments liable to Pupi-\
+lage and Wardſhip, and his Wife has the\
+Tuition of his during his or her Life; and\
+he has no Power to do any Thing of himſelf,\
+but by his Guardian.
+His Wife manages him\
+and his Eſtate with equal Authority, and he\
+lives under her aribtrary Government and Com-\
+mand as his ſuperior Office.
+He is but a kind\
+of Meſſuage and Tenement in the Occupation\
+of his Wife.
+He and ſhe make up a Kind of\
+ Hermaphrodite, a Monſter, or which the one\
+ half is more than the whole; for he is the\
+ weaker Veſſel, and but his Wife's Helper.
+His\
- Wife eſpouſed and took him to Huſband for/ better or worſe, and the laſt Word ſtands./
+ Wife eſpouſed and took him to Huſband for\
+ better or worſe, and the laſt Word ſtands.\
- He was meant to be his Wife's Head, but being/ ſet on at the wrong End ſhe makes him ſerve/
+ He was meant to be his Wife's Head, but being\
+ ſet on at the wrong End ſhe makes him ſerve\
  (like the Jeſuits Devil) for her Feet.
+He is her\
-He is her/ Province, an Acquiſition that ſhe took in,/ and gives Laws to at Indiſcretion; for being/ overmatched and too feeble for the Encounter,/ he was forced to ſubmit and take Quarter./
+ Province, an Acquiſition that ſhe took in,\
+ and gives Laws to at Indiſcretion; for being\
+ overmatched and too feeble for the Encounter,\
+ he was forced to ſubmit and take Quarter.\
- He has inverted the Curſe, and turned it upon/ himſelf; for his Deſire is towards his Wife,/ and ſhe reign over him and with *Eſau* has/ ſold his Birthright for a Meſs of Matrimony./
+ He has inverted the Curſe, and turned it upon\
+ himſelf; for his Deſire is towards his Wife,\
+ and ſhe reign over him and with *Eſau* has\
+ ſold his Birthright for a Meſs of Matrimony.\

 ---

-His Wife took his Liberty among his worldly/
+His Wife took his Liberty among his worldly\
-Goods, to have and to hold till Death them/ do part.
-He is but Groom of his Wife's/
+Goods, to have and to hold till Death them\
+do part.
+He is but Groom of his Wife's\
-Chamber, and her menial Huſband, that is/ always in waiting, and a Slave only in the Right/ of his Wife./
+Chamber, and her menial Huſband, that is\
+always in waiting, and a Slave only in the Right\
+of his Wife.\

 ---